joetex/jario/README.md

 SuperJarioES+ adds the following new features:

-- Fast Forward / Slow-mo
+- Fast Forward (with options to disable Audio/Video for about 1000fps for use in AI)

 - Save State / Load State